 One event that presents over 50 of the best creative projects on offer from across Australia.

 The Performing Arts Exchange (PAX) is PAC Australia’s flagship networking and development event.
-It’s a face-to-face networking event which brings together producers, programmers and presenters from across the country to create and maximise touring opportunities and build relationships.
+Through a face-to-face networking and a suite of programs that bring together producers, programmers and presenters from across the country, we provide an environment of mutual respect and openness to create and maximise touring opportunities and build long-term relationships.

-In 2019, PAX continues to focus on relationship building as much as pitching productions.
-Producers should expect to spend more time engaging with presenters beyond pitching opportunities, through structured networking sessions, our “Hooked Up” program that matches you with presenters, dedicated space for meetings as well as social events designed to facilitate dialogue between producers and presenters.
+In 2019, PAX continued to focus on relationship building as much as pitching productions.
+Producers spent more time engaging with presenters beyond pitching opportunities, through structured networking sessions, our “First Base” program that matches you with presenters, dedicated space for meetings as well as social events designed to facilitate authentic dialogue between producers and presenters.

 To stay up to date with key PAX information, be sure to subscribe to our newsletter.